 This course covers all the participants in national and global markets, both individual and institutional, and analyzes their motivations, operations and measurements of performance.
-The interaction of governments, corporations, individuals gain understanding of the impacts of each on the capital markets.
+The interaction of governments, corporations, individuals and financial markets is defined and discussed to gain understanding of the impacts of each on the capital markets.
 (3 credits)